jasp-stats/jasp-desktop/Docs/development/jasp-upgrade-qml.md

 To actually change the options for the qml form belonging to the analysis/function in question one needs to add one or more `Change*` QML items as described in the rest of this document.

+### Upgrade Order
+Keep in mind that the order of `Upgrade`s within `Upgrades` is not important.
+However you should only ever have a single `Upgrade` with a particular combination of `functionName` and `fromVersion`, because those are used to find the right `Upgrade` to be applied to a particular version of an analysis.
+And these will be chained for multiple versions.
+So suppose you have an upgrade for an analysis from version `0.1` to `0.2`, and an upgrade from `0.3` to `0.4`.
+Then when you load an analysis made with module version `0.0.1` JASP is smart enough to figure that it should apply `0.1 -> 0.2` and then `0.3 -> 0.4`.
+So you do not need to specify an `Upgrade` for each version of your module, but just for the changes that need to be made.
+And JASP will chain them for you.

 # Changing Options
 Besides changing the name of your module or the function called for analysis you can also change the options stored in a jasp-file by older versions of your module.
 In case you aren't sure what is meant by options: these are the values stored in a json format by the QML form of your analysis.
 Each option has a name and this is the exact same `name:` as you specify in the QML forms.